Love to Cook? Share Your Skills at an Upcoming Community Dinner!

 It is up to the cooks to decide on the menu.
 It can be as simple or elaborate as you like.
 We ask you try to make sure it include a protein, starch, vegetable, fruit, and dessert.
 Cooks are also responsible for preparing beverages, which always include coffee and pitchers of water and a choice of milk and/or lemonade.
 The food served should be comparable to a meal you would serve to your friends rather than an “institutional meal.”

 The time spent in preparation for the meal varies depending on the meal you choose to serve.
+Kitchen space is held in reserve for the cooks starting at 2 PM on Community Dinner days.
+If you require additional time, let us know in advance.
 The total time volunteer cooks spend onsite the day of the dinner is usually between 2-4 hours.
 Dinner is served at 5:30 PM.
 Your group is encouraged to sit down and enjoy the dinner with the guests.
 You will meet great people and have interesting conversations!

-Past meals have included: meatloaf, lasagna, spaghetti, tuna salad, tacos, ham and scalloped potatoes or cheesy potatoes, pulled pork, beef and potatoes, turkey and mashed potatoes, baked ziti, chicken and meatballs, goulash, chili, roast beef and baked potatoes, and calico beans.
+Past meals have included: meatloaf, lasagna, spaghetti, chicken pot pie, tuna salad, tacos, ham and scalloped potatoes or cheesy potatoes, pulled pork, beef and potatoes, turkey and mashed potatoes, baked ziti, chicken and meatballs, goulash, chili, roast beef and baked potatoes, and calico beans.

 Contact Penny Hinderaker for open dinner dates at 612-788-8751 or firstname.lastname@example.org.